-building a high performing culture remains as tough as ever, yet the demands for ever increasing performance and productivity continue to be at the top of leadership priorities
+Building a high-performing culture remains as tough as ever, yet the demands for ever increasing performance and productivity continue to be at the top of leadership priorities.

 Energetic, ambitious, and capable people are always a plus, but they often create different issues, represent different functions, products, lines of business, or geographies and can vie for influence, resources, and promotion.

-Often there either is not enough of them to go round, the business isn’t sure which are constructive or destructive, team dynamics break down and/or they are not all pulling in the same direction.
+Often there are either not enough of them to go round, the business isn’t sure which are constructive or destructive, team dynamics break down and/or they are not all pulling in the same direction.

 Of course, localised high-performance sub-cultures must be aligned with the overarching culture, but often they require deliberate differences which enable performance, productivity and impact to accelerate.

-related case studies
+Related case studies

 From board to clubhouse – a change of culture